mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

 				:width: 700

-Same data projected on two slow features will show the cyclical structure more clearly.
+The same data projected on two slow features will show the cyclical structure more clearly.

 .. image:: graph_3.png